maglub/piLogger/README.txt

 */10 * * * * /home/pi/piLogger/bin/refreshCaches 24h
 4 * * * * /home/pi/piLogger/bin/refreshCaches 48h
 5 */6 * * * /home/pi/piLogger/bin/refreshCaches 168h

+7) Done!
+Test your webgui by entering the IP address of your Raspberry Pi in the address field in your browser.